JeremieLitzler/scrimba-the-responsive-web-design/3.Stepping.up.our.style/6.Practice.time/NOTES.md

 ## CSS Gradient

+**IMPORTANT:** always set a fallback to a gradient, like `background-color`.
+Not all browsers support it and you may have forgotten the browser specific prefix ;)

 ```css
 /* to destination, color start, color stop */
 .box-1 { background-image: linear-gradient(to bottom right, red,        blue); }